Thank you for reading our post, please rate this article at the end.

 How do you know if you have a bad stator?

 Using a meter, insert each probe into a stator socket.
 You should read around 0.2 to 0.5 ohms.
-If you show an open circuit with the “Open” or infinity reading or have higher resistance, then the stator is bad and you must replace it.
-If these tests all produce positive results, then the stator itself is good.
+If you show an open circuit with the “Open” or infinity reading or have higher resistance, then the stator is bad, and you must replace it.
+If these tests produce positive results, then the stator itself is good.

 Can a stator be intermittent?